Japanese Calendars, Taming My #WritersLife (& More)

 July 2018 update: I rigged IFTTT to shoot a copy of every tweet to an “SM” Google calendar.
 Since the logging is now automated, these tunes-focused Twitter notes vamoosed from my analog world.

 ● Book in focus: Writing a book involves nitty gritty work likely to chase away all but the most determined.
 Outlining.
 Brainstorming.
 Research.
 Oh my!
-Reading competing books and studying associated reader comments gift markers for improving my approach.
+Reading competing books and studying associated reader comments gift markers for improving my approach, pre-publication.
 All this and more form the #WritersLife as it pertains to crafting/drafting a book.
 Related notes litter this view, pinpointing nuances of various chapter segments on the drawing board for the week.

 ● Specific items to investigate: These entries may concern the blog, some other aspect of social media, or a late-breaking idea for a new article/book.
 The memory nudges remind me to dig into a certain subject.
 When I do so, I simply checkmark the related hand-drawn checkbox, knowing the details can be found in the companion Daily page.